2011 Competition Winners

 Prior to taking over Tides and The Mariners, Tom worked as Sous Chef at The Bee in Windlesham, earning a Michelin Bib Gourmand in it’s first year of opening.
 Before that he spent 3 and a half years at The Ritz Hotel in London and also completed a three year apprenticeship scheme under Keith Stanley at Langans Coq D’Or.

 In November 2011 Tom won South West Chef of the Year, beating three other finalists in a cook off.
 Tom also demonstrates at various events.
-In September 2017, Tom won the UK national final of Le Taittinger Prix Culinaire, taking part in the international final in Paris in November.
+In both 2017 and 2018, Tom won the UK national final of Le Taittinger Prix Culinaire, taking part in the international finals in Paris in November each year.

 Tom describes his food as using influences from European classical and modern cuisine to produce fresh, honest and flavoursome dishes.